Where to stay

 Choose the base that matches how much you want to drive.

-Downtown, waterfront, Gorge-view, and value basecamp lodging all make sense in Hood River.
+Downtown, waterfront, Gorge-view, and value stays all make sense in Hood River.
 The right answer depends on whether the trip is mostly meals and river walks, orchard roads, trailheads, or Mount Hood day trips.

 Quick rule